-Who It Affected: 1.1 million Neiman-Marcus customers’ credit card info in 77 stores nationwide but the number has since been reduced to roughly 370,000 credit cards were used.
+Who It Affected: Originally reported that 1.1 million Neiman-Marcus customers’ credit card info in 77 stores nationwide but the number has since been reduced to roughly 370,000 credit cards were used.

 Resolution: Customers affected received one free year of credit monitoring.
 In January 2019 it was announced that Neiman Marcus will pay $1.5 million to 43 states in a settlement over the breach.

 That’s a lot of breaches in a short period of time.
 This graphic summarizes them in visual format so you can compare the breadth and depth of each.

 To share this infographic on your site, simply copy and paste the code below:

 What Happens After A Data Breach?